midwestio/midwestio.github.io/code-of-conduct/index.markdown

 Contact Information
 -------------------

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff.
 Conference staff will be wearing "Midwest.io Staff" t-shirts.
-You may also contact hotel staff and ask to be put in touch with INSERT NAME HERE.
+You may also contact hotel staff and ask to be put in touch with Kevin Shekleton.

-If the matter is especially urgent, please call/contact any of these individuals:
+If the matter is especially urgent, please call/contact Kevin Shekleton at 913-575-5258.

-TODO: Names and phone numbers here

 Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.